 When’s the last time you consistently drank 8-10 glasses of water a day?
 If you’re not sure, you might be surprised to know that you need even more than that if you’re working out.

 Not everyone thinks about drinking water.
 Sometimes the day can easily take you from your morning coffee to an energy drink for your workout to some wine at dinner.
 But nothing truly hydrates you for your day and exercise quite like water does.
 And if you like your water with a hint of flavor, try our very own collagen drink a.k.a.
-Vital Proteins Collagen Water, available in five flavors: Original, Lemon Ginger, Strawberry Lemon, Blueberry Mint, and Blackberry Hibiscus.
+Vital Proteins Collagen Water, available in five flavors: Lemon Slice, Lemon Ginger, Strawberry Lemon, Blueberry Mint and Blackberry Hibiscus.

 Your body can lose more than two cups of water per hour of exercise.
 That’s not including what you sweat out during the rest of the day.
 Do you know if you’re getting enough water for working out?

 The first clue is to watch for signs of dehydration:

 Even if you show no obvious signs of dehydration, you could still be on your way.
 So, what is the right amount of water for working out?
 Here’s the hydration schedule you should be following:

 Workout day or not, start every morning with an 8 oz. glass of water.
 After that, regardless of if you’re weightlifting or kickboxing, drink 8-16 oz. of water 1-2 hours before each workout.
 Stay ahead of the game no matter what type of workout it is!

 Drink at least 8 oz. of water during workouts.
 If you’re doing an hour-long workout that involves endurance cardio, high-intensity intervals or hot yoga, drink double that.
 More extensive training, like that required for a marathon, requires multiple water breaks.
 Plus, if the weather is warmer or you sweat a lot, definitely come prepared.